-Working deck:
+Working deck

 This area is intended for occupation ONLY while mooring, anchoring, loading/unloading or when the boat is at rest.
+NEVER operate the engine while loading or unloading swimmers/divers from the swim platform/ladder.

-Accommodation deck:
+Accommodation deck

-Movement in this area should be done with extreme

-caution while the boat is underway.
+This area of the boat is inside the cockpit & cabin and includes helm seating.
+Movement in this area should be done with extreme caution while the boat is underway.
 A sudden shift in boat direction can cause a loss of balance and lead to injury or death.

-Do Not stand or walk on this area while underway.
+DO NOT stand or walk on this area.
 Serious injury could result.
-If necessary, stand or walk only where non-skid is applied.